tdwg/bdq/tg2/core/generation/docs/core_tests_quick_reference.md

 ### Use Cases

-nan
+bdq:Spatial-Temporal Patterns, bdq:Record-Management

 ### Notes

 dwc:coordinatePrecicision and dwc:coordinateUncertaintyInMeters (if present) imply a potential displacement of the provided coordinates.
 These two terms can be considered spatial buffers.
 Likewise, country polygons cannot be 100% accurate at all scales (Dooley 2005), so a spatial buffer of the country boundaries is justified.
 Taking the spatial buffers into account does however greatly complicate both the logic and the implementation of such tests.
 The same applies to potential conversion of the Spatial Reference System (SRS) of dwc:decimalLatitude and dwc:decimalLongitude to the SRS used in the bdq:sourceAuthority.
 Note that in the current implementation tests treat "brackish" in WoRMS as both marine and terrestrial.
+Note that both bdq:taxonIsMarine and bdq:geospatialLand are bdq:sourceAuthorities, but as they form two parameters, distinct names are used for them.

 ********************